johnzastrow/johnzastrow.github.io/_posts/2023-02-04-linear-references-in-postgis.md

 #### Intro

 [![Example](https://raw.githubusercontent.com/johnzastrow/johnzastrow.github.io/master/assets/uploads/linref1.jpg)](https://raw.githubusercontent.com/johnzastrow/johnzastrow.github.io/master/assets/uploads/linref1.jpg)
 *Figure 1.
-The real data*.
+The real data* as shown in QGIS.
 Observations (*obs*) are point GPS collected by crews (exaggerated error included) these have sizes recorded from the field.
-The process below snaps the observations to the nearest point along the trail line to create *event_points* along with some ancillary attributes for fun.
+The process below snaps the observations to the nearest point along the trail line to eventually create *event_points* along with some ancillary attributes for fun.
 Event_points and their associated measures are then converted to linear *segments* that are referenced to the trail line and are sized according to the size recorded in the field with the *event_point* at the center of each segment.
 Other attributes are calculated and shown to demonstrate the concepts, but are not likely useful otherwise.
+The vertices are simply point coordinates from the line geometry - ignore them.
+GIS and PostGIS are like chocolate and peanut butter - you never eat one without the other.